kurtmarcink/node-jambase/README.md

 ## Configuration

-You will need valid JamBase API Key.
+You will need a valid JamBase API Key.
 Directions for obtaining one can be found [here](http://developer.jambase.com/).

 ````
 var JamBase = require('node-jambase');